charmedsatyr-401-advanced-javascript/lab-38/README.md

 `./src/components/auth/` contains all files related to `<Login />` and `<Auth/>`.

-Both to do- and login-related components use `<If/>` from `./src/components/if/index.js` for some conditional logic.
+Both to do- and login-related components use `<If/>` from the `react-ifs` package for some conditional logic.

 The API server has the following user accounts (`username:password`) that you can use to login as a user with varying permissions:
 * `user:USER` (read)